dart-lang/site-www/src/null-safety/index.md

 ## Dart 3 and null safety

-Dart 3 code has built-in sound null safety.
+Dart 3 has built-in sound null safety.
 Dart 3 prevents code without it from running.

 To learn how to migrate to Dart 3,